 TDRS-M Spacecraft Lift & Mate

-The first stage of the United Launch Alliance (ULA) Atlas V rocket is lifted up inside the Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
+Technicians with United Launch Alliance (ULA) assist as the Centaur upper stage of the ULA Atlas V rocket is lowered onto the first stage booster inside the Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
 The rocket is being prepared for Orbital ATK's seventh commercial resupply mission, CRS-7, to the International Space Station.
 Orbital ATK's CYGNUS pressurized cargo module is scheduled to launch atop ULA's Atlas V rocket from Pad 41 on March 19, 2017.
-CYGNUS will deliver thousands of pounds of supplies, equipment and scientific research materials to the space station.
+CYGNUS will deliver 7,600 pounds of supplies, equipment and scientific research materials to the space station.

 The payload fairing containing the Orbital ATK Cygnus pressurized cargo module is lifted by crane at the United Launch Alliance (ULA) Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
 The payload will be hoisted up and mated to the ULA Atlas V rocket.
 The Orbital ATK CRS-7 commercial resupply services mission to the International Space Station is scheduled to launch atop the Atlas V from pad 41.
 Cygnus will deliver 7,600 pounds of supplies, equipment and scientific research materials to the space station.